dmbarbour/glas/glas-src/language-g0/README.md

 ## Bootstrap

-The glas command line executable will have a built-in g0 compiler that is used only for bootstrap.
-Bootstrap will be logically recomputed every time we use the executable, but the rework can be mitigated by caching.
+The glas command line interface will have a built-in g0 compiler that is used for bootstrap.
+Bootstrap will be logically performed every time we use the interface, though rework may implicitly be mitigated by caching.

 The built-in g0 is used to compile module language-g0, producing a value of form `(compile:P0, ...)`.
-Program P0 is then used to rebuild language-g0, producing `(compile:P1, ...)`.
-P0 and P1 should have the same *behavior* but may differ structurally due to variations in optimizations or annotations.
-It's difficult to check that the behaviors are the same, but we can easily use P1 to rebuild language-g0 once more, producing `(compile:P2, ...)`.
-If P1 and P2 are exactly the same, we have successfully bootstrapped language-g0.
-Otherwise, time to debug!
+Program P0 is then interpreted to rebuild language-g0, producing `(compile:P1, ...)`.
+P0 and P1 should have the same *behavior* but may differ structurally due to variation in optimizations or annotations.
+To prove equivalent behavior, we'll simply rebuild language-g0 using P1, producing `(compile:P2, ...)`.
+Bootstrap is considered successful if P1 and P2 are the same.

 ## Thoughts on Language Extensions

-Some ideas that come to mind repeatedly.
+Idle thoughts that insist on idling.
+Mostly reminders for why I rejected them.

-### Multi-Stage Macros
+### Multi-Stage Macros.
+Rejected.

-I could allow macro calls to return `macro:Program`, to be evaluated as another macro call.
-This would enable macros to have variable static arity based on data, e.g. scan the static data stack for a sentinel value to build a list.
+I could permit macro calls to return `macro:Program`, to be evaluated as another macro call.
+This would enable macros to have variable static arity based on data.
+For example, a macro could search for a sentinel value on the data stack.
+However, I'm not convinced this is a good idea.
+It hinders local reasoning and refactoring, and introduces an inconsistency between compile-time and runtime static stack behavior.

-However, I'm uncertain that I want to enable or encourage ad-hoc scanning of the data stack.
-It creates a huge inconsistency between compile-time and runtime programming.
-Further, this feature complicates local reasoning and refactoring because programmers cannot just look at arity.
-Decided to reject unless I find a very strong use-case.

-### Local Variables
+### Local Variables.
+Rejected.

-To make variables work well, e.g. such that we can access and update a local variable from deep within a loop, I need macros that operate on an abstract g0 AST instead of program values.
-Although this is feasible, it isn't a complication I want for the g0 language.
-My decision is to support variables in higher-level language modules.
+Interaction of variables and macros introduces a lot of complexity that I'd prefer to avoid.
+Something to leave for future language modules.

-### Negative Assertions
+### Negative Assertions.
+Rejected.

-Currently, it is feasible to express a negative assertion with a macro that verifies a program halts with a backtracking failure.
+I could design an assertions model that accepts only *failed* programs.

-        assert [ [test code] verify-not ]
+        assert [ [test code] reject ]

-I've found this pattern is common in practice.
-It is tempting to provice a specialized syntax for the same behavior.
+         # with suitable 'reject' macro, becomes
         reject [ test code ]

-However, I hesitate to do so.
-I feel it might be a bit confusing if compiler directive effects within 'reject' are backtracked.
+However, the interaction with compile-time effects seems relatively awkward to explain.
+Sticking to assert is consistent and comprehensible even if slightly less convenient.